fanweng/cpp-programming/knowledge-base/concepts/README.md

 - Inheritance "is-a" relationship: student "is a" person
 - Composition "has-a" relationship: person "has a" book

+Advantages of Inheritance:
++ avoid duplication of code
++ extensibility
++ data hiding

 ```c++
 class MyClass1 {
 };